giuseppefilitto/giuseppefilitto/README.md

 ![Alt Text](https://media.tenor.com/BScnnlUpwmwAAAAC/hi-hello.gif)

-Hi, I'm Giuseppe Filitto, a Software Engineer at Capgemini (Italy).
+Hi, I'm Giuseppe Filitto, an AI ENgineer at Unipol Assicurazioni S.P.A.
+(Italy).

 Feel free to clone projects and don't forget to leave a star!